Yugoslav destroyer Beograd

-When Yugoslavia entered World War II due to the German-led Axis invasion of that country in April 1941, she was damaged by a near miss during an air attack, and was then captured by the Italians.
+When Yugoslavia entered World War II due to a German-led Axis invasion in April 1941, she was damaged by a near miss during an air attack, and was then captured by the Italians.
 After refitting, she saw extensive service with the Royal Italian Navy from August 1941 to September 1943, completing over 100 convoy escort missions in the Mediterranean under the name Sebenico, mainly on routes between Italy and the Aegean and North Africa.
 Following the Italian armistice in September 1943, she was captured by the German Navy and redesignated TA43.
 They enhanced her anti-aircraft armament and she served with the 9th Torpedo Boat Flotilla on escort and minelaying duties in the northern Adriatic.
 TA43 was sunk or scuttled at Trieste on 30 April or 1 May 1945.
 Raised in June 1946, probably to remove her as a navigation hazard, she was scuttled again in either July 1946 or in 1947.